JuliusPinsker/RAGForge/README.md

 ## Additional Resources

 To learn more about configuring the embedding model and other advanced features, please visit the [PhiData documentation on Ollama Embedder](https://docs.phidata.com/embedder/ollama).

----

-**Note**: Ensure you comply with all licensing requirements for the models and tools used in this application.

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements, feel free to submit a pull request or open an issue in the repository.